StackVista/stackstate-docs/develop/developer-guides/custom-functions/check-functions.md

 The code snippet below shows how the anomaly direction can be matched with parameters of an incoming anomaly event.
 The incoming event has a tags list containing an anomaly direction tag in the format `anomalyDirection:RISE` or `anomalyDirection:DROP`.

+{% tabs %}
+{% tab title="Example: Match anomaly direction" %}
 ```text
     def tags = event.getTags()
     def anomalyDirectionMatch = tags.contains("anomalyDirection:" + anomalyDirection.toString())
 ```
+{% endtab %}
+{% endtabs %}

 ### Metric stream id

 The Metric stream ID parameter specifies the identifier of the Metric Stream for which the anomaly check is executed.
 The anomaly check function should match this with the ID of the metric stream from an incoming anomaly event.

-See the example below:
+{% tabs %}
+{% tab title="Example: Match metric stream ID" %}
 ```text
     def metricStreamIdMatch = event.getData().getStreamId() == metricStream
 ```
+{% endtab %}
+{% endtabs %}

 ## Result